curtiskokuloku/Snake-Game/README.md

-# Snake-Game
+# Snake

-This is my implementation of the popular Snake game using Python module Turtle
+This is my implementation of the popular Snake game using the Python module Turtle

 <img src="snake-demo.gif" width="400"/>